-In this Python tutorial, we will make a calculator in python, which can add, subtract, divide, and multiply depending upon the user-entered input.
+In this Python tutorial, I will explain to you how to make a calculator in Python that can add, subtract, divide, and multiply depending on the user-entered input.
+You’ll learn how to build a simple and interactive command-line interface, validate user input for basic error handling, etc.

 Let us see how we can create a calculator in Python using functions.

-As you can see that we have created a simple calculator in Python, which can perform different arithmetical operations like add, subtract, multiply, and divide.
-The user-defined function is add(), subtract(), multiply() and divide() will evaluate the respective operation and display the output.
+As you can see, we have created a simple calculator in Python, which can perform different arithmetical operations like add, subtract, multiply, and divide.
+The user-defined functions are add(), subtract(), multiply(), and divide() will evaluate the respective operation and display the output.

 Example: